Mohammad Al Gergawi: Early life

 Al Gergawi was born in Dubai in 1963.
 His father, Abdulla Ali Al Gergawi, was a merchant in the city.
 He completed his primary and secondary school education in the emirate and attained a bachelor's degree in Business Administration from the United States.

 Political career

-Al Gergawi was the Chairman of Dubai Holding until March 2017.
+Al Gergawi was the chairman of Dubai Holding until March 2017.
 Through Dubai Holding, Al Gergawi helped envision and launch TECOM Group, Dubai Properties Group, Emirates Integrated Telecommunications, and Family Entertainment and New Media.

 In 2007, Al Gergawi was appointed Chairman of the Mohammed bin Rashid Al Maktoum Foundation.
 He is the Secretary General of the Mohammed bin Rashid Global Initiatives, a charitable foundation that consolidates the philanthropic initiatives undertaken by Mohammed bin Rashid Al Maktoum.
+In addition to his ministerial duties, he holds several positions, including: Chairman of the Executive Office of Dubai; Chairman of the World Governments Summit (WGS); Vice Chairman of the Board of Trustees and Managing Director of the Dubai Future Foundation (DFF); Chairman of the Museum of the Future and Chairman of the Board of Trustees of Great Arab Minds.